Alice Sara Ott - Biography

 Armed with formidable technical mastery and profound musical sensitivity, Alice Sara Ott stands among the most compelling artists of her generation.
 The German-Japanese musician’s poetic pianism, hailed by critics for its refinement and intensity, has prompted favourable comparisons with great performers from the past.
 Ott’s music-making is guided by a desire to connect with the essential spirit of the works in her repertoire; above all, it flows from her innate ability to channel a vast range of emotions and imaginative responses into every performance.

 “Her technique is dazzling, her tone wonderfully varied … and the energy propelling her playing seems unstoppable,” proclaimed the Guardian (London) following the release of Ott’s Deutsche Grammophon debut album.
-The same newspaper, reflecting on a performance of Liszt’s Piano Concerto No.1 with the London Symphony Orchestra, noted how she “gave the kind of gawp-inducing bravura performance of which legends are made”.
-While critical superlatives have helped propel the pianist’s early career, Ott remains focused on developing as an artist over the long term.
+The same newspaper, reflecting on a performance of Liszt’s Totentanz with the London Symphony Orchestra and Sir Antonio Pappano in November 2017, noted how she “played with thrilling accuracy and involvement, whether hammering out the grinding dissonances of the opening, or deploying a filigree lightness of tone for the Bach-like fugue that forms the work’s single moment of reflection at its centre”.
+While critical superlatives helped propel the pianist’s early career, and continue to accompany her wherever she performs, Ott remains focused on developing as an artist over the long term.
 “I want to still be able to play when I am 80 and communicate with people through music,” she observes.

 Alice Sara Ott was born in Munich in 1988 to a German father and Japanese mother.
 She fell in love with the piano at the age of three while attending a recital with her parents, which led the following year to her first lessons on the instrument.
 Practice was never a problem: “My mother,” she recalls, “literally had to pull me away from the piano.”
 The speed of young Alice’s progress was measured when, soon after her fifth birthday, she appeared in the final of a youth music competition at Munich’s Herkulessaal.
 Ott joined Professor Karl-Heinz Kämmerling’s renowned piano class at the Salzburg Mozarteum when she was 12 and flourished under his instruction.
 In 2002, aged just 13, she became the youngest finalist in the history of the Hamamatsu International Piano Academy Competition and was named its “Most Promising Artist”.
 Her competition credits also include first prize in the 2003 Köthen Bach Competition and the 2004 Val Tidone International Music Competition.